bkw777/REX_ATF/README.md

 But if the REX is installed in the option rom socket then it prevents the machine from booting.
 It's interfering with the bus in some way.

-The shematic and pcb are probably good because they are a simple translation of the already working REX Classic,
+The shematic and pcb are probably ok because they are a simple translation of the already working [REX Classic](https://github.com/bkw777/REX_Classic),
-and the VHDL is probably good because it's not changed from Steve's original, which works on XCR3064.
+and the VHDL is probably ok because it's not changed from Steve's original, which works on XCR3064.
 Possible problems to figure out:
 * Different compile options, default options, default behavior, between Xilinx ISE and Quartus?
   Maybe there are some options that ISE and Quartus both have some equivalent feature,
   but ISE defaults one way and Quartus defaults a different way, and so in Quartus we may need to
   explicitly set some option that didn't have to be mentioned in the ISE project.
 * Porting error on my part, IE not handling the global clock pins correctly?
+The `ale` signal is on a global clock pin, but I have not explicitly set any options in quartus about it.
+There are also a few options in pof2jed that might need to be used.
 * Feature differences between xcr3064xl and max7064s?
   Example, the Xilinx .ucf file specifies internal pullups on several pins,
   but it's not clear if MAX7000S or ATF1504AS has that feature, and even if ATF1504 does,